 Dr. Gray also continues to pursue research related to mindfulness-based stroke recovery.
 Her publication titled, “Living the full catastrophe: a mindfulness-based program to support recovery from stroke” was accepted to be presented for the 11th International Conference on Health, Wellness & Society, at the University of Sorbonne, Paris, France.

 Dr. Michele McGrady is currently conducting research on the impact of regular contemplative practices in the classroom on perceived stress and self-compassion in college students.
 Funding for the study was provided by an instructional development project grant from the Office of Faculty Development.
-Recently, Dr. McGrady collaborated with SIHP faculty member, Dr. Shannon McMorrow, on a grant application entitled, “Assessing Psychological and Social Wellbeing of International Students using the PERMA model and Photovoice”.
-Dr. McGrady recently presented at the International Society for Teaching and Learning conference as well the Association for Contemplative Mind in Higher Education annual conference.
+Dr. McGrady collaborated with SIHP faculty member, Dr. Shannon McMorrow, on a grant application entitled, “Assessing Psychological and Social Wellbeing of International Students using the PERMA model and Photovoice”.
+Dr. McGrady has also presented at the International Society for Teaching and Learning conference as well the Association for Contemplative Mind in Higher Education annual conference.